Iwanstahl/d0018e-ecommerce-project/README.md

 * **Project:** E-Commerce Platform
 * **Academic Year:** 2025/2026

 The purpose of this project was to create a e-commerce website using a relational SQL database.
-The project was split up in three sprints each rougly 2 weeks long, with an additional fourth sprint incase something was missing.
+The project was split up in three sprints each roughly 2 weeks long, with an additional fourth sprint incase something was missing.

 ---